topdev0401/crypto-tracker/README.md

 ## Introduction

-This is assignment that has been done by Matthew Aragon.
+This is an assignment that has been done by Matthew Aragon.
-The tracker is being updated every 1 min.
+Refreshing the tracker every 1 min.
 And you can manually refresh the tracker easily.
+And implemented error handling.
+Please check the mobile and web versions of the screens as well.

 ## Install & Run